Authored by Kit Easton of FastCompany and can be found here: http://is.gd/kthZV. Kit can be followed on Twitter here: @kiteaston

 Before deciding on a reader, it is worth exploring its supported formats and the preferences of its associated storefront.
 After all, spending an arm and a leg on a virtual library you cannot read is pointless.

-Extras Connectivity of the 3G variety is the “power door lock” of e-readers.
+Connectivity of the 3G variety is the “power door lock” of e-readers.
 Adding the feature increases the price, but the no-frills day-to-day convenience makes up for it.
 Being able to browse and download titles sans computer and without a Wi-Fi hotspot grants you true mobility, and the pairing of high-speed throughput with relatively small file transfers means instant gratification.
 Even the monthly bill has been erased from the equation, as most 3G-ready readers on today’s market include lifetime connectivity in the purchase price.

 However, it is worthwhile to consider the reliability of the wireless provider chained to your e-reader of choice.
 If you are an AT&T subscriber who is experiencing service problems, you are likely to see similar performance in your AT&T 3G-powered Kindle.
 Remember, wireless connectivity has its share of quirks.

-MP3 Playback MP3 capabilities usually feel extraneous in anything short of an iPod.
+MP3 capabilities usually feel extraneous in anything short of an iPod.
 However, the feature can add a great deal of value to an e-reader.
 On top of e-versions of your favourite books, an MP3-capable device can also download audiobooks, or offer old-fashioned music playback.
 Though this is the norm in high-end hybrid devices like the iPad and Nook Color (which do full-fledged video playback), even modest readers from Sony and Amazon sport some kind of support.

-Bookmarks and Annotation Annotation and reference chops are standard on e-readers, but they are worth exploring nevertheless.
+Annotation and reference chops are standard on e-readers, but they are worth exploring nevertheless.
 If your reader is likely to be used in an academic or professional setting, then being able to highlight, save and annotate passages is incredibly useful.
 The trend of baking in onboard reference materials like dictionaries has caught on, as well (though they are unlikely to make “Jabberwocky” more decipherable).
 Each reader handles these tasks and tools in a slightly different fashion, so if your goal is critical reading, be sure to do your homework.

-E-Ink vs. LCD It is not a battle of “peanut butter vs. chocolate” proportions, but the e-reader community is definitely opinionated about the superiority of one tech over another.
+It is not a battle of “peanut butter vs. chocolate” proportions, but the e-reader community is definitely opinionated about the superiority of one tech over another.
 Here is a quick rundown:

 E Ink: This display tech relies on millions of positively and negatively charged microcapsules.
 Switching the polarity effectively shifts their positions, producing non-backlit, grayscale images and text (think: Etch-A-Sketch).
 The lack of backlighting is reported to be easier on the eyes, though problematic for night reading.
 It is extremely low on power consumption, since it draws power only when changing the screen.